-Notice that all of these US formulas have iron concentrations well above the maximum allowable concentrations set by the EU for babies of that age.
+Notice that all of these US formulas have iron concentrations well above the maximum allowable concentrations set by the EU for babies 0-6 months.
+In fact, my lab published a study showing that 96% of formula purchased in the US (pre COVID and shortage) had iron concentrations above the EU maximum allowable iron for Stage 1 formula (5).
 This is one of the biggest differences between the continents!
 You will obviously find different opinions on who is right and should discuss it with your pediatrician.
 But here’s what matters.
 If you are using a European formula, you really need to be using a “follow-on” formula (stage 2) once your baby is between 4 – 6 months of age to be sure they are getting enough iron in their diet.
 Focusing on iron-rich solid foods will also help!
 It’s a good conversation to have with your pediatrician who will know all of your unique baby’s risk factors for potential iron deficiency.

 2) Sugar and Lactose

-I do not like seeing sugar (or sucrose) in baby formula and have been talking about it for a while.
+I prefer to see lactose as a startign carbohydrate in formula (and prefer to not see sugar (or sucrose) listed, if possible).
 I am happy to say that Europe agrees with me!
 European cow’s milk formulas with intact proteins (which is most formulas) cannot have any sucrose at all!
 Formulas made from hydrolyzed proteins are allowed to have a little sucrose, but no more than 20%.
 PLUS the European Commission sets a minimum concentrations of lactose so that all formulas have to have at least 30% carbohydrate from lactose.
 The FDA doesn’t have any such requirements – regarding sucrose, or %lactose.
-Lots of the “sensitive” formulas in the US would violate this %lactose rule, and Similac Sensitive and most US soy formulas would also violate the sucrose rule.
+Lots of the “sensitive” formulas in the US would violate this %lactose rule.
 So there’s that ….

 - The Europeans are a little more conservative with their additives than we are.
 They do not allow any of the following additives to be used in European Formula: locust gum, guar gum, pectins, fructans (like inulin), and carrageenan.
 Carrageenan is commonly found in US ready-to-feed formulas.